-Ovarian Steroid Hormones: effects of estradiol and progesterone on innate and adaptive immune responses and on Chlamydia trachomatis infection of the Female Genital Tract
+Ovarian steroid hormones: effects on immune responses and Chlamydia trachomatis infections of the female genital tract

-This review summarises our current knowledge of the effects of the sex hormones E2 and P4 in the female genital tract on innate immunity, antigen presentation, specific immune responses, antibody secretion, genital tract infections caused by sexually transmitted pathogens (particularly Chlamydia trachomatis) and vaccine-induced immunity.
+Female sex hormones are known to regulate the adaptive and innate immune functions of the female reproductive tract.
+This review aims to update our current knowledge of the effects of the sex hormones estradiol and progesterone in the female reproductive tract on innate immunity, antigen presentation, specific immune responses, antibody secretion, genital tract infections caused by Chlamydia trachomatis, and vaccine-induced immunity.

 Citation countsare sourced monthly fromand citation databases.